-Definitely the policy aspect of it and dealing with the different legalities associated with organizations, as far as if they've been hacked or you're dealing with third-party vendors.
-Also, my cyber conflict class, which was more technical and you dealt with penetration testing.
-I really, really enjoyed that, not just because it was the technical side, but you actually got to see how easy it is to hack into somebody's computer.
+Definitely the policy aspect of it and dealing with the different legalities associated with organizations, as far as if they've been hacked or when you're dealing with third-party vendors.
+Also, my cyber conflict class, which was more technical and dealt with penetration testing.
+I really, really enjoyed that, not just because it was the technical side, but also because you actually got to see how easy it is to hack into somebody's computer.
 You actually do it in the class.

 Would you recommend Utica?